 ID Cards

 Students must carry their IDs with them at all times and have them available upon request.
 ID cards must be validated by the Office of Protocol and Security every semester (including summer term) to avoid charges.
-The Office of Protocol and Security also issues AUS ID cards for faculty, staff and their dependents.

 Immigration-Related Services